satwikkansal/wtfpython/README.md

   >>> isinstance(False,   float)
   True
   ```
 * Python uses 2 bytes for local variable storage in functions.
-In theory this means that only 65536 variables can be defined in a function.
+In theory, this means that only 65536 variables can be defined in a function.
 However, python has a handy solution built in that can be used to store more than 2^16 variable names.
 The following code demonstrates what happens in the stack when more than 65536 local variables are defined (Warning: This code prints around 2^18 lines of text, so be prepared!):
      ```py
      import dis
      exec("""
      def f():*     """ + """
          """.join(["X"+str(x)+"=" + str(x) for x in range(65539)]))

      f()

      print(dis.dis(f))
      ```